Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Mail-in registrations.
 In some cases, you can send your registration information by mail or email.
 But verify that your DMV is accepting mailed applications first.

 - Appointments only.
 Some states are keeping offices open by appointment only.
 These may be limited to services that require an office visit like new registrations.

 - Local agencies.
 Yet another example is the state of Florida using various local agencies to field registrations and license plates.
 The Florida Highway Safety and Motor Vehicles lists agency addresses by county under the Locations section of its website.
 You may need an appointment to update your registration at an agency.

 You can get your bike registered for the road with these five steps:

 - Insure your bike.
-You may need to check your state’s motorcycle insurance requirements since a few states have different requirements for cars versus motorcycles.
+You may need to check your state’s motorcycle insurance requirements, since a few states have different requirements for cars versus bikes or mopeds.